SsODNet: The Solar system Open Database Network: Accessing the services:

 \subsection{Web-service interface}

-We provide a Web-service interface, built upon XML and SOAP technology, that allows a full interaction with \ssodnet through several methods: \begin{itemize} \item \texttt{resolver}: to identify SSO (high level API) \item \texttt{datacloud}: to retrieve all known values of SSO properties \item \texttt{ssocard}: to retrieve the best estimates of SSO properties \end{itemize} The user can simply post a request to the method end-points to gather corresponding data, using a data transfer program such as \texttt{wget} or \texttt{curl}.
-More advanced users can implement the SOAP Web service to ensure an application-to-application communication between \ssodnet and a software or a public Web page.\\
+We provide a Web-service interface, built upon XML and SOAP technology, that allows for a full interaction with \ssodnet through several methods: \begin{enumerate*}[label=(\roman*)] \item \texttt{resolver}: to identify SSO (high level API), \item \texttt{datacloud}: to retrieve all known values of SSO properties, \item \texttt{ssocard}: to retrieve the best estimates of SSO properties. \end{enumerate*} The user can simply post a request to the method end-points to gather corresponding data, using a data transfer program such as \texttt{wget} or \texttt{curl}.
+More advanced users can implement the SOAP Web service to ensure an application-to-application communication between \ssodnet and a software or a public Web page.